-(d) Confirm any use of respirators by employees under their supervision is in accordance with this Order and the Worksite-Specific Respiratory Protection Plan for their work areas or processes.
+(d) Confirm that any use of respirators by employees under their supervision is in accordance with this Order and the Worksite-Specific Respiratory Protection Plan for their work areas or processes.

-(e) Complete Section A of enclosure (5) and submit the results to Physician Licensed Health Care Professional prior to employee's medical evaluation for respirator use.
+(e) Complete Section A of Enclosure (6) and submit the results to Physician Licensed Health Care Professional prior to employee's medical evaluation for respirator use.

-(f) Update ESAMS with the medical information provided by NBHC.
+(f) Update the medical information for respiratory use provided by NMRTU.